mujadil/Huffman_Compression/README.md

 Ability to analyze and optimize the performance of a compression algorithm.
 Presentation and documentation skills to effectively convey project details and findings.

-This DSA project on Huffman Coding provides an excellent opportunity to delve deep into the world of data compression, sharpen coding skills, and gain a deeper understanding of fundamental computer science concepts.
-It also showcases your ability to design and implement complex algorithms, making it a valuable addition to your portfolio for educational and professional purposes.